Military parade: Types of military parades

-Military marching commands

 Current era

 Drill is today used to demonstrate discipline and cohesion in a modern military force.
 Large military parades are today held on major holidays and military events around the world.
 It usually held on occasions of national importance such as a country's independence day, and therefore is presided over by the head of state who, in most cases, is the commander in chief of the combined national military forces of that country.
 Today, military parades include all aspects of military drill, from an exhibition drill of precision drill teams and military bands (in addition to the occasional corps of drums, fanfare band, pipe band and/or drum and bugle corps), as well as an exhibition of military weapons such as a mobile column, the occasional mounted cavalry column (led by a mounted band), a naval parade, and a fly past by the country's air force.
 When on parade, most of the participating soldiers wear their ceremonial uniforms and carry the standards/colours of their respective battalions/regiments/corps/academies.
 In many countries, the military contingent is joined by contingents from youth cadet organizations, personnel from the police and fire services, civil defense and emergency services and by occasion jail and border services, youth police and fire cadets, veterans and personnel of the civil service with occasional participation by civilian organizations, educational institutions, cultural groups and athletes.

 By country

 Albania

-Poepland has long been influenced by Greek and Italian influences and even Soviet/Russian tradition.
+Albania has long been influenced by Greek and Italian influences and even Soviet/Russian tradition.
 During the era of the People's Socialist Republic of Albania, Liberation Day, which then the main national holiday, was celebrated with a military parade of the Albanian People's Army on Tirana's Dëshmorët e Kombit Boulevard.
 These parades have been held in 1954, 1959, 1964, 1974, 1984 and 1989.
 They usually consist of veterans, schoolchildren, militiamen alongside regular force personnel.

 Today, military parades of the Albanian Armed Forces are held on Albanian Flag Day and Constitution Day on 28 November.
 One of the more notable modern military parades was held on the 100th Anniversary of the Independence of Albania, in which a special unit of 65 soldiers from the Kosovo Security Force, as well as other foreign contingents, participated.
-The other took place on 4 December 2007 in honor of the 95th anniversary of the Albanian Armed Forces.
+The other took place on 4 December 2007 in honour of the 95th anniversary of the Albanian Armed Forces.

 Argentina

-Argentina's long history of military parades are a heritage inherited from the times of the Spanish colonial Viceroyality of Rio de la Plata, with influences from Germany, France, Britain, and Italy.
+Argentina's long history of military parades are a heritage inherited from the times of the Spanish colonial Viceroyalty of Rio de la Plata, with influences from Germany, France, Britain, and Italy.
 Today the Armed Forces of the Argentine Republic, together with the paramilitary Argentine National Gendarmerie and Argentine Naval Prefecture hosts massive military parades featuring armed companies, cadets, and military bands on the following days (national events unless otherwise noted):